harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 * You do your first AAS injection on Monday

 * You would start your AI *only if showing unambiguous sides* on or after the following Monday's injection

-###**Dosing Disclaimer**

-⚠️ ***Do not take AI preemptively***.

-We are all different.
-You may exhibit sides sooner than the above, but *wait for unambiguous signs of high estrogen sides* before lowering your E2.

-As a highly anabolic, cardioprotective and neuroprotective compound, estrogen provides multiple advantages that enhance the effectiveness of your cycle.

 **Get regular blood work if you are unsure of anything**.